Petrol, Hybrid or Pure Electric – Which Is the Best Alternative to a Diesel Company Car?

 Planning Ahead for Future Vehicle Acquisitions

-There is a growing consensus that the future of transport will be electric and it’s just a matter of time before we’re all driving around in clean, green EVs with a range of 500km and easy access to charging points on every street corner.
-But although many new EVs and Hybrids are due to launch in 2019, the choice of EVs remains limited.
+There is a growing consensus that the future of transportation will be electric and it’s just a matter of time before we’re all driving around in clean, green EVs with a range of 500 km and easy access to charging points on every street corner.
+Although many new EVs and Hybrids are due to launch in 2019, the choice of EVs remains limited.
 Many fleet managers remain sceptical that EVs are capable of replacing some of their Internal Combustion Engine (ICE) fleet cars and – especially – high-utilisation vans.

 For many company cars and vans, this remains the case, but the situation is evolving rapidly and with many fleets using three- or four-year replacement cycles, it is vital to plan ahead for a smooth transition to electric power.
 In the case of urban delivery vehicles, the prospect of city-wide bans or additional levies on diesel vehicles may provide additional urgency to switch to alternative fuels to meet future operational needs.
 And company car drivers are also likely to be affected as the introduction of the new WTLP fuel consumption figures look likely to place cars in a significantly higher band for benefit in kind tax.